amotolani/simple-k8s-app/README.md

     cd terraform
     ```

- 3. Init Terraform configuration by using the command below
+ 3. Initialize Terraform configuration by using the command below

     ```sh
     terraform init